Siphon880gh/quiz-gsheet/README.md

 ?>
 ```

 Notice you are only changing the code under INPUTS.
+You must have the spreadsheet URL, spreadsheet ID, and the tab name you are loading the quiz from.
+The spreadsheet ID is from the spreadsheet link, eg. "https://docs.google.com/spreadsheets/d/__GOOGLE_SHEET_ID__/".
+I chose to make the ID manual rather than parse from the spreadsheet URL in case Google changes their URL scheme.

-You can enable a countdown timer if it's a timed quiz.
+Optionally, you can enable a countdown timer if it's a timed quiz.
 When the time runs out, the quiz ends even if not all the questions are answered.
-You can add styling specific to your quiz.
+You can also optionally add styling specific to your quiz (feel free to inspect the HTML of the quiz to figure out what classes and ID's you can use).

 You cannot have folders inside folders.
 Here is a file tree example of folders aka categories and their respective quizzes: